 1. Talk Sooner Rather Than Later

 Though it may seem intrusive, you should begin talking sooner rather than later about their finances.
-If you start too late, financial problems will multiply, and your parents’ ability to understand their situation could be diminished.
+If you start too late, financial problems will multiply, and your senior parents’ ability to understand their situation could be diminished.

 People with dementia or other cognitive challenges often find finances a difficult thing to manage, but even people without cognitive difficulties who can manage their own finances may not anticipate expenses for future healthcare and residential care needs.